aronhnt/Truth-Or-Dare-Game/README.md

 # Truth-Or-Dare-Game
-Simple Truth Or Dare Game, INNAPROPRIATE FOR YOUNG PEOPLE
+Simple Truth Or Dare Game,
+User Discretion is Advised